genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/mit_ocw-7.01.md

 For the assignemnt 1, question 3, the RNA primer ends up producing DNA nucleotides, which was new to me.
 Why did this happen?

+Q: So where do the original DNA strands originally involved end up?
+Are they rejoined or split?
+Acc.
+[Wikipedia](https://en.wikipedia.org/wiki/DNA_replication), the chromosome "forks" and each strand ends up joined to a new strand that started from the RNA primer (or primers, depending on whether leading or trailing), which are then replaced with DNA segments and joined following the completion of the replication.

 ![Weird Question](./mit-ocw-7.01/Weird_question.png)

 ### 3.3 Transcription